Only Closed Testing Procedures are Admissible for Controlling False Discovery Proportions: All admissible procedures are closed testing procedures

 \begin{corollary} Let $\mathbf{d}^I$ be a coherent procedure.
 Then, for every $S\subseteq I$,

 is a valid local test of $H_S$.
 For the suite $\boldsymbol\phi = (\boldsymbol\phi_S)_{S\subseteq I}$ we have, for all $S \subseteq I$,

 \end{corollary}

-Corollary \ref{thm corol} shows that every coherent procedure with true discovery guarantee is equivalent to a closed testing procedure.
+Corollary \ref{thm corol} shows that every coherent true discovery guarantee procedure is equivalent to a closed testing procedure.
 It may possibly be uniformly improved by another closed testing procedure if the suite of local tests $\boldsymbol\phi$ is not admissible, as we shall see in the next section.

-The embedding into a monotone procedure used in Theorem \ref{thm sufficiency} helps to define the local tests in terms of the local procedure $\mathbf{d}^S$, rather than in terms of the original $\mathbf{d}^I$, allowing for more intuitive, and possibly more powerful local tests.
+Corollary \ref{thm corol} also confirms the equivalence between the closed testing and partitioning principles for FWER control.
+This has been clear since \cite{Finner2002} showed that closed testing procedures may be rewritten as partitioning procedures and that this sometimes uniformly improves them, while \cite{Sonnemann1982} and \cite{Sonnemann1988} had already shown that the family of closed testing procedure is complete for FWER control.
+However, since the result is important and, as far as we know, not explicitly stated in the literature we phrase it as a separate theorem.

+\begin{theorem} For every closed testing procedure there exists a partitioning procedure that rejects exactly the same hypotheses.
+For every partitioning procedure there exists a closed testing procedure that rejects exactly the same hypotheses. \end{theorem}

+Since both closed testing and partitioning procedures may be written as sequential rejection procedures \citep{Goeman2010}, while it cannot improve upon them by Corollary \ref{thm corol} and Theorem \ref{thm equiv_prin}, sequential rejection could be labelled a third equivalent principle.